Troyee

-Troyee (English: Trio) is a 1982 Indian Bengali-language romantic drama film written and directed by Gautam Mukherjee.
+Troyee is a 1982 Indian Bengali-language romantic drama film written and directed by Gautam Mukherjee.
 The screenplay was written by Parthapratim Choudhury.
-It narrates the story of a young man who ultimately finds that his life belongs nowhere after he has discovered that his best friend and his ladylove are in love.
+It narrates the story of a young man who ultimately finds that his life belongs nowhere after he discovers that his best friend and his ladylove are in love with each other.
 It stars Mithun Chakraborty, Debashree Roy and Soumitra Bannerjee in leading roles.
 The music was composed by R. D. Burman with lyrics penned by Swapan Chakraborty.

 The film was a musical blockbuster as well as a major success at the box office.
 It was remade into Odia as Saathire in 2004.

 Plot

 Avik and Ranjan are best friends who befriend Seema, a girl who is two years junior to them at college.
 They quickly become great friends.

 Avik's parents love all the youngsters as Ranjan is living away from his parents, while Seema's mother has died, especially Avik's mother, who Ranjan and Seema lovingly call Mashi-Ma (aunty).
 The three hang out at Avik's home frequently.

 Ranjan lives alone, as his wealthy father has remarried.
 Due to this Ranjan's grandfather has left the business equally 50% in Ranjan's name and 50% in his father's name, sensing the future may not turn out well for Ranjan.
 To avoid conflicts Ranjan lives separately from his father and step-mother, although in a mansion nonetheless.

 Seema and Ranjan bond as they talk about life the struggles they go through.
 While all three are somewhat carefree and live the life of college students, Ranjan and Seema, maturing, share more serious matters with each other.
 Ranjan and Seema slowly start developing feelings towards each other.
 Both Avik and Ranjan separately, realize they have feelings for Seema.
 Both separately trying to figure out how to tell her they like her Avik decides to tell Seema he likes her, at her birthday, while Ranjan can't figure out how or when to tell her.

 On Seema's birthday her father Mr. Bikash holds a big party.
 Upon arriving and seeing Seema's father, Mr. Bikash, for the first time Avik's mother faints.
 When they were younger Avik's mother and Seema's father were in love, but things ended badly for them and they ended up marrying different people.
 Avik, who was going to confess his feelings to Seema ends up not getting the chance to, as he take his mother home to take care of her.
 During the party Seema starts to notice she has feelings for someone and longing (Ranjan).